ant-design/ant-design-pro-site/docs/layout.en-US.md

 </BasicLayout>
 ```

-## PageHeaderWrapper
+## PageContainer

-PageHeaderWrapper encapsulates the PageHeader component of ant design, adds tabList, and content.
+PageContainer encapsulates the PageHeader component of ant design, adds tabList, and content.
 Fill in the title and breadcrumb based on the current route.
 It depends on the route property of the Layout.
 Of course you can pass in parameters to override the default values.
-PageHeaderWrapper supports all the attributes of [Tabs](https://ant.design/components/tabs-cn/) and [PageHeader](https://ant.design/components/page-header-cn/).
+PageContainer supports all the attributes of [Tabs](https://ant.design/components/tabs-cn/) and [PageHeader](https://ant.design/components/page-header-cn/).

-> PageHeaderWrapper must be wrapped by ProLayout to automatically generate breadcrumbs and titles.
+> PageContainer must be wrapped by ProLayout to automatically generate breadcrumbs and titles.

 ## SettingDrawer